 I make humorous tweets, but the judge was very worried that “you have many followers.” (…) he was worried that I have many followers… Don’t you realize that I do not control it?
 They want to control people’s thinking and do they not realize that the historical age for such a thing has passed?”

-Actor Toni Albà was summonsed to testify at the beginning of December 2017.
-When he asked the court of Vilanova i la Geltrú, where he resides, the reason, he was told that they could not reveal what the reasons were for the case filed against him [by the public prosecutor].
-Initially, a press leak indicated that it was due to his imitations of the Spanish monarch, and so it was speculated that the accusation would have to do with the crime of “insulting the Crown” according to the Spanish legal framework.
+Actor Toni Albà was summoned to testify at the beginning of December 2017.
+When he asked the court of Vilanova i la Geltrú (where he resides) the reason, he was told that they could not reveal what the reasons were for the case filed against him [by the public prosecutor].
+Initially, a press leak indicated that it was due to his imitations of the Spanish monarch, and so it was speculated that the accusation would be made in relation to the crime of “insulting the Crown”, according to the Spanish legal framework.

-Later on, Mr. Albà found out thanks to the media – to whom the court had granted access to the case file – that the summons was due to tweets in which Mr. Albà made anagrams, word games, and humorous palindromes in relation to several famous people from the political domain, amongst whom there was Judge Carmen Lamela, who instructed the cases against prisoners and exiled Catalan political representatives.
+Later on, Mr. Albà found out thanks to the media – to whom the court had granted access to the case file – that the summons was due to tweets in which Mr. Albà made anagrams, word games, and humorous palindromes in relation to several famous people from the political domain.
+Amongst those he jibed was Judge Carmen Lamela, who instructed the cases against prisoners and exiled Catalan political representatives.
 At the court hearing on January 30, 2018, the judge insisted that the problem was that “he has many followers”.

 Source: Creative Commons

 Since 2016, several people who are influential in the social and professional networks of the world of comedy and humour have been dragged before Spanish courts.
-The cases pointed at critical and divergent voices, especially when it had to do with comedians or singers who had targeted the Monarchy or made funny comments online about past events that involved terrorist violence, or the violent action of the police forces in Spain.
+The cases pointed at critical and divergent voices, especially when it involved comedians or singers who had targeted the Monarchy, made funny comments online about past events that involved terrorist violence, or the violent action of the police forces in Spain.
 Such statements were all prosecuted judicially.
-The authors’ intention had always been to be humorous, artistic, or simply put: as expressions of free critical thinking.
+The authors’ intentions had always been to be humorous, artistic, or simply put: as expressions of free critical thinking.

 Since 2014, the Spanish semi-military police force, the “Guardia Civil”, has been carrying out the so-called “Spider Operation” aimed at pursuing cases of terrorism apology.
-This is the case, for example, of Cassandra Vera, who made various funny tweets in reference to the bomb which killed dictator’s Francisco Franco’s Prime Minister in 1973.
+An example of the operation in action is the case of Cassandra Vera, who made various funny tweets in reference to the bomb which killed dictator Francisco Franco’s Prime Minister in 1973.
 Ms. Vera was tried and sentenced to one year in prison and finally acquitted after having successfully appealed the sentence.
-Among these features the proceedings against Mr. Albà for having posted a photo of “Guardia Civil” and “Policía Nacional” officers, posing triumphantly and happily in front of the pleasure cruisers chartered by the Spanish government in accommodate them during the repression of the Catalan referendum on October 1.
-The picture featured a humorous comment that resulted in a first accusation of injuries to be filed against him.
+Among these features the proceedings against Mr. Albà for having posted a photo of “Guardia Civil” and “Policía Nacional” officers, posing triumphantly and happily in front of the pleasure cruisers chartered by the Spanish government to accommodate them during the repression of the Catalan referendum on October 1.
+The picture featured a humorous comment that resulted in a first accusation of wrongdoing to be filed against him.

 The judge, however, has decided to start an investigation against him on account of the tweets published.
 The prosecutor’s office has requested Mr. Albà be fined €19,200.
 Mr. Albà has made this news public through his Twitter account (15-11-2018) and has stated that this is an attempt to “punish dissent”.
 The actor has also described the judiciary as “pathetic”.